Coronavirus restrictions remain in place. Find out what you can and cannot do.

 - in a larger group of any size from up to 2 households (and their support bubbles, if eligible)

-Indoor leisure facilities may open for you to exercise on your own, or with your household or support bubble.
+Indoor leisure facilities may open for you to exercise on your own, in groups of up to 6 people or in a group of any size from up to 2 households.

 You should follow the guidance:

-- on outdoor sport and recreation in England
+- on grassroots sport and recreation in England

 - for providers of grassroots sports and gym and leisure facilities

-Elite sportspeople (or those on an official elite sports pathway) can meet in larger groups or meet indoors to compete and train.
+Elite sportspeople (or those on an official elite sports pathway) can meet in larger groups, including indoors, to compete and train.
 They can be joined by their coaches if necessary, or their parents and guardians if they’re under 18.

 Funerals and linked commemorative events